 NHS England (NHSE) has published new prescribing

 guidance for various common conditions for which over-the-counter (OTC) items should not be routinely prescribed in primary care (quick reference guide).
-One of these conditions is mild cystitis.
+These conditions include mild to moderate hay fever/seasonal allergic rhinitis.

-Many of these products e.g. potassium citrate mixtures are cheap to buy and are readily available OTC along with advice from pharmacies.
+Many of these products are cheap to buy and are readily available OTC along with advice from pharmacies.
 Some self-care medicines are available from shops and supermarkets.
 Please click

 here for further information, exceptions, and a patient leaflet.

 - Adult and child over 12 years, 10mg once daily;

 - Child, 2–6 years 2.5mg twice daily, 6–12 years 5mg twice daily

 - Tablets 4mg (£3.04 = 4mg six hourly)

 - Oral, 4mg every 4–6 hours, maximum 24mg daily (elderly maximum 12mg daily);